eizedev/PSItems/README.md

 Of course, all the functions in this module will be working on Windows, Linux and macOS.

 `Get-ChildItem` works great to get an overview of current files and folders, but is very, very slow when dealing with a lot of filesystem objects.
-So I decided to use the .NET classes directly and used only the functionalities I really need for the particular case.
+So I decided to use the .NET api directly and used only the functionalities I really need for the particular case.

 Since then, I don't have to bother with the Windows Explorer built-in search or struggle around with slowly calling `Get-ChildItem`.